m1gwings/summaries/naml/autodiff.md

 I failed in the derivation of the recursive equation for BM AD.
 I developed a "supporting framework" which I think is inconclusive since it doesn't capture the structure of the computational graph and doesn't make it easy to prove the desired result.
 I will write it down here anyway. (_At the end I will put the result I wished to prove_).

 We will assume that the function represented by the Wengert list has just one output ($m = 1$).
-Since, as it will be evident, BM AD works "one output at the time", this is without loss of generality.
+Since, BM AD works "one output at the time", this is without loss of generality.

 Let's define a family of functions $\{ \phi^*_{i,j}(v_1, ..., v_j) \}$ with $i, j \in \{ n, ..., l \}$, $i \leq j$ with a set of recursive equations:
 $$